MadFunMaker/neural_recommender_notes/notes/overview_recsys.md

   - Adding biases
     - Much of the observed variation in rating values is due to effects associated with either users or items, known as biases or intercepts, independent of any interactions.
     - $\hat{r_{ui}} = µ + b_i + b_u + q^{T}_{i}p_u$
+  - Additional Input sources
+    - We need it due to few ratings by user (or cold start problem)
+    - Use implicit feedback (For user-item interaction)
+    - Use user information such as demographics (For user-associated attribute)
+    - Integrate above two sources to represent new user latent factor $p'_u$
 #### Content-based methods
 - Use user profiles, item information, reviews (Collaborative topic modeling)
 - Advantage